antonw-88/GICSP/industrial-protocols/readme.md

 # Commonly Used Industrial Protocols
-The goal for the exam is to understand common industrial protocols.
+The goal of this section is to understand common industrial protocols.
 This understanding includes:
 - Name.
 - OSI layer.
 - Standard ports.